Luis Augusto Castro Quiroga

 Luis Augusto Castro Quiroga (8 April 1942 – 2 August 2022) was a Colombian Roman Catholic prelate.

 Biography

 Castro Quiroga was born in Colombia and was ordained to the priesthood in 1967.
-He served as the titular bishop of Aquae Flaviae and the vicar apostolic of San Vicente from 1986 to 1998 and as archbishop of the Roman Catholic Archdiocese of Tunja, Colombia from 1998 until his retirement in 2020.
+He served as the titular bishop of Aquae Flaviae and the vicar apostolic of San Vicente from 1986 to 1998.
+He was appointed to serve as archbishop of the Roman Catholic Archdiocese of Tunja, Colombia from 1998 until his retirement in 2020.

 He died as a result of COVID-19.